 Some basic information for your Web Developers can be found here: Technical Details.

 Custom API Data Feed

 LotWorks can also provide a custom data feed using our API that will feed lot information directly to your website developers.
 They will then be able to use this information to display lot and home data on their websites using LotWorks lot information.

-This website uses the website developer's own maps and all data, and on-click actions / status and mouse-over information is fed from LotWorks API.
 The output from the feed is a list of lot data, and looks like this:

 For inquiries regarding Data Feed implementation, please contact your Account Manager.

 Disable Phase on Public Map

 Land developers may disable individual phases on their communities' public maps using the "Disable Phase on Public Map?" toggle found under Community > Phase > Edit Phase.